 What's going on at the Edwardsville Community Center?

 No reservations are being taken at this time at the Edwardsville Community Center.
-A 30-day moratorium on rentals will begin November 20 and will be revisited Dec.
-20.
+Notification will be provided when this moratorium lifts.

 Can I go to the City parks or walk on the trail?